 Dining: All residential students are required to have a meal plan.
-Students who fail to select a meal plan when submitting their Housing Agreement will automatically receive an Eagle Dining plan.
+Students who fail to select a meal plan during Housing Selection will automatically receive an Eagle Dining plan.
 For more information on UMW Dining Services, visit UMW.SodexoMyWay.com.